-- containment isolation:

-- cooling down of the containment and pressure limitation; - control of discharges of radioactive effluents arising as a result of accident

-- control of combustible gases within the containment; - functioning of the standby shutdown system.
+- emergency core cooling and heat transport to the ultimate heat sink; - containment isolation: - cooling down of the containment and pressure limitation; - control of discharges of radioactive effluents arising as a result of accident conditions; - control of combustible gases within the containment; - functioning of the standby shutdown system.

-- 9.17.
+9.17.
 The availability of safety system support features should be confirmed.
 The functions associated with SSCs important to safety that should be considered include, but are not necessarily limited to, the supply of:

-- emergency power; - cooling water;
+- emergency power;

+- cooling water;

 - -air;

 - cooling and lubrication;

 - control and instrumentation.